seb-jones/chelmsford-bin-calendar/README.md

 - [x] Make classes for Calendar and Entry
 - [x] Structure output sub-directories to naturally sort correctly
 - [x] Make action for writing index.html based on existing .ics files, rather than date that was just scraped
+- [ ] Correctly assign Year to CalendarEntry dates
-- [ ] Output links in html grouped by Year and Month
+- [ ] Revert back to handling everything in a single command
 - [ ] Commit output files after run in CI?
 - [ ] Publish on Github pages